 You might also want to see an amortization schedule breaking down how much of each payment will go toward interest, and how much will be paying down principal.
 When you first start paying off a loan, you’ll typically be making a smaller dent in your loan principal than you will by the end of your loan term.

-By tweaking the interest rate or other factors, you can quickly have a rough estimate of how much a loan will cost in terms of interest and monthly payments.
+When using a calculator, by tweaking the interest rate or other factors, you can quickly have a rough estimate of how much a loan will cost in terms of interest and monthly payments.

 Consumers should be cautious when using personal loan calculators because in many cases, these tools are only providing estimates that don’t reflect the actual rates terms offered by lenders.